TaridWong/Digital-CV/README.md

 ## 📜 TEACHING EXPERIENCE

+  - **Principal Instructor**, Department of Educational Psychology, University of Alberta, Canada.
+    -  Assisted faculty with the following courses:
+        - _EDPY 303: Educational Assessment (Winter 2023)_  <br>
-  - **Graduate Teaching Assistant**, Department of Educational Psychology, University of Alberta, Canada/
+  - **Graduate Teaching Assistant**, Department of Educational Psychology, University of Alberta, Canada.
     -  Assisted faculty with the following courses:
         - _EDPY 303: Educational Assessment (Winter 2021, Fall 2021, Winter 2022, Fall 2022)_  <br>
   - **Tutor in Educational Psychology** (2019 - 2020), Intensive American Language Center (IALC), Washington State University, USA.
     -  Nominated by the department of kinesiology and educational psychology to assist international students (undergraduate and graduate level) in learning academic English as well as the following courses:
         - _ED_PSYCH 502: Learning & Instructions_